8r14z/Teach-Myself-Functional-Programming/README.md

 #### 2. Copy
 Solving the problem by using immutable brings us another problem.
 We have to make a bunch of copies for an object.

-> We have to have the bridge for fp vs normally imperative programming
+> We should have the bridge for fp and normally imperative world.
+Because we have to do something that is not kind of FP actually like write database.

 ## Characteristics
 | Characteristic | Imperative | Functional |